“Wonderful. I was sorry to see it end. How they could get such a high quality group of performers in such a small venue is amazing.”

 Arden Agos: A graduate of Berkeley High, Arden joined BCO for I Capuleti ei Montecchi and returned for Luisa Miller and Manon Lescaut.
 She is now attending Cal State Northridge.

 Jessica Lopez: A current student of EBCPA, Jessica joined BCO for Manon Lescaut.
 This was her first opera.
-She is a high school senior and applying for colleges.
+She is now attending UC Berkeley.

 Kiana Hu: A graduate of EBCPA, Kiana joined BCO for I Capuleti ei Montecchi and has worked on several operas since then and performed in Manon Lescaut.
 She is now attending Stanford University.